Preparations and packing list

 Clothing

-Your clothing should preferably cover a temperature range from around zero to over thirty degrees Celsius.
-With underwear, pants, shirt, wool sweater and rainwear, particularly made for hiking, you can handle this.
+Your clothing should preferably cover a temperature range from zero to thirty degrees Celsius.
+With underwear, pants, shirt, wool sweater and rainproof jacket and pants, particularly made for hiking, you can handle this.
 Artificial fiber fabric dries within hours and can therefore be washed daily.

-Back packs, 50-80 litres, with stiffened back, padded carrying belt, and chest strap are available in many versions.
+Backpacks of 50-80 litres, with stiffened back, padded carrying belt, and chest strap are available in many variants.
 The back pack must have the correct length relative to your back so that the weight is evenly distributed between the shoulders and hips.
 Simple bags without too many pockets and straps often weigh less.
-If you are able to pack up to 10 kg, a padded carrier belt becomes less important.
-Feel free to use packing bags to sort the equipment in the back pack, and rain cover to keep the back pack dry.
+If you are able to pack less than 10 kg, it's less important to have a padded carrier belt.
+You can use packing bags to sort the contents, and you should have a rain cover to keep the back pack dry.

 Other equipment to bring

-Some of the basic accommodations do not include bed linen or wool blankets.
-It is recommended to bring a light sleeping bag of 0.5–1 kg with a zipper on the side.
-In some accommodations you will need sleeping mats.
-This is also good to have if you want to take a rest outdoors along the way.
+It is recommended to bring a light sleeping bag of 0.5–1 kg with a zipper on the side, since some of the basic accommodations do not include bed linen or wool blankets.
+In some accommodations you will also need a sleeping mat.
+This may also come in handy if you want to take a rest outdoors along the way.

-We recommend a walking stick - or two - which is helpful during the pilgrimage.
-With a backpack you have a poor balance, and the rod provides extra support.
+We recommend a walking stick - or two.
+The backpack may disturb your balance, and the rod provides extra support.
 In steep areas it acts as a relief on the knees and your back.
 You can make one yourself, or buy a telescopic one.
-With rubber knob on the tip, it will be less sound.
+With rubber knob on the tip, it will make less noice.

 Have a great pilgrimage!